Lens Buying Guide

 Related: Macro Newborn Photography

-Turn baby around parallel with your camera, step back and get shots from the side, both wide and close ups.
+Now turn your baby around parallel with your camera, step back and get shots from the side, both wide and close ups.
 Whilst in this position, try to grab his attention again so he turns his face toward you.

 Related: When to Break the Rule of Thirds